Kevin Scott (Canadian football)

-Kevin Scott (born July 17, 1983) is a former professional Canadian football long snapper and linebacker who played for six seasons in the Canadian Football League.
+Kevin Scott (born July 17, 1983) is a Canadian former professional football long snapper and linebacker who played six seasons in the Canadian Football League.
 He played CIS Football at Queen's.

 Professional career

 Saskatchewan Roughriders

 Scott was originally signed by the Saskatchewan Roughriders as an undrafted free agent in 2008 and played in two seasons for the team.
 He was released by the Roughriders on May 27, 2010.

 Hamilton Tiger-Cats

 After sitting out the 2010 season, Scott signed with the Hamilton Tiger-Cats on June 7, 2011.
 He played for the Tiger-Cats for three years and became a free agent on February 11, 2014.

 Ottawa Redblacks

 On February 12, 2014, Scott signed with the expansion Ottawa Redblacks.
 He played in 17 regular season games in 2014 where he had 10 special teams tackles.
 He announced his retirement on February 13, 2015, with the intention to become a police officer.